LunaDevelops/CLI-Task-Tracker/README.md

         To get to the program path (assuming you downloaded it to the desktop), you may type in ("cd ~/Desktop/CLI-Task-Tracker")

 ###     Running the file on Linux.
         Once you are in the directory where the java file sits, you may type in ("javac -d .
-CLI-Task-Tracker.java") to compile the file
+CLI_Task_Tracker.java") to compile the file

-        To run the file, you can type in ("java CLI-Task-Tracker.java").
+        To run the file, you can type in ("java CLI_Task_Tracker.java").